Stories from the cave

 I already know the ultimate answer.

-It is in the cave.
-The cave is my heart.
+It was in the cave, the cave that is my heart, all the time.

-I realize as I put this to cyber paper this morning, that this is why, when I talk about the cave or my art, I always–ALWAYS–put my hand to my chest, over my heart.
+I realize as I put this to cyber paper that morning, that this is why, when I talk about the cave or my art, I always–always–put my hand to my chest, over my heart.

 And that’s the story I need to get out into the world.

-I came downstairs to write that down.
-And went peacefully back to sleep.
+I went downstairs to write that down.
+And once it was out of my head, and down on paper, I went peacefully back to sleep.

 As I reread this for spelling errors, I realize some people might be jumping up and down right now, yelling, “What?
 WHAT?
-What is the answer?”
+What was the answer?”

 If I told you all the insights, you would just say, “Oh, I know that!” or “You’ve already told us that!”

-Mostly, they are the things I’ve been writing about and the insights I’ve had over the last few weeks.
+Mostly, they are the things I’ve been writing about and the insights I’ve had over the last decade or so.

-The big answer was, the process of making my art makes visible in the world the stories in my heart.
-And NOTHING–certainly not other people’s problems–can interfere with that.
+And nothing–certainly not other people’s problems–can interfere with that.
 When I get back to that powerful place where I believe that, and act on that, every day, I will do more good in the world than almost everything else I’m spending time on right now.
 (Except perhaps for sharing that process with others.)

-And I see that the doubts I’ve had are simply a stage of my life I’m going through right now.
-For the first time, I can really see that.
-And let go of all that angst.
+For the first time, I could really see that.
+I let go of all a lot of that angst.

 But you already knew that, didn’t you?